 - You can enter from one of the several gates

 - The onsite map is somewhat confusing so do your research if you want to visit specific tombs

-- The location is on a flank of a hill, some areas with stairs.
+- The location is on a flank of a hill, with some areas with stairs.
 The alleys are made of cobbled stones.
 This might not be suitable for strollers, or people with walking difficulties.

 - Double the time you initially allocated for that visit to fully appreciate the place